LumenYoung/Notes/content/papers/index.md

 Literatures that I read/glanced that worth noting down.

-This is there for a Zettlekasten system that differs from the normal note in the sense that it doesn’t necessarily document my thoughts rather the facts I think worth integrating into my knowledge base.
+This is there for literature notes in a Zettlekasten system that differs from the normal note in the sense that **it doesn’t necessarily document my thoughts rather the facts** I think worth integrating into my knowledge base.